selsayed25/research/posts/blockchain-codects.md

 # Understanding Blockchain with a Simple Python Project

 Welcome to the inaugural edition of **Codects** — a series dedicated to exploring exciting coding projects and diving deep into emerging technologies.
 Each week, I'll be tackling a new project, experimenting with different tech concepts, and sharing my journey along the way.
-For our very first project, we’re taking a look into the world of **blockchain technology** by building a simple blockchain implementation in Python.
+For my very first project, we’re taking a look into the world of **blockchain technology** by building a simple blockchain implementation in Python.
 Let's dive into what blockchain is, how I built the project, and what I learned along the way.

 ## What is Blockchain?